Oracle Java Audit

 1. Audit Yourself Before Oracle Does: Conduct periodic internal reviews of Java license compliance.
 Consider it โ€œfriendly fireโ€ โ€“ you should find any compliance gap than Oracle does.
 This can be done by your SAM team or with the help of third-party specialists.
 Find issues (e.g., multiple Oracle JRE installations without a license).
 You can take corrective action (such as uninstalling them, replacing them, or budgeting for a subscription) on your terms.

 3. Stay informed about Oracleโ€™s policies:ย Oracle occasionally updates its Java licensing FAQs or policies, for example, to clarify who counts as an โ€œemployeeโ€ under the new model.
-Keep an eye on Oracleโ€™s official Java SE Subscription FAQโ€‹ and reputable advisory sites.
+Watch Oracleโ€™s official Java SE Subscription FAQโ€‹ and reputable advisory sites.
 If Oracle announces changes, such as extended support dates or new free offerings, adjust your compliance approach accordingly.

 5. Maintain a Low Profile (Ethically): This isnโ€™t to say hide or do anything improper, but thereโ€™s no need to draw unnecessary attention.
 For example, if you can avoid downloading Oracle Java by using alternatives, do so (Oracle canโ€™t audit what you donโ€™t use).
 If you must use Oracle Java, keep your usage to a minimum and document it well.
-The best way to avoid a Java audit, as some experts candidly note, is not to use Oracleโ€™s Java at all โ€“ consider whether thatโ€™s feasible for your organization using OpenJDK or third-party JDKs.
+As some experts candidly note, the best way to avoid a Java audit is not to use Oracleโ€™s Java at all โ€“ consider whether thatโ€™s feasible for your organization using OpenJDK or third-party JDKs.
 Each Oracle Java installation you eliminate is one less potential point of contention during an audit.

 By addressing common audit triggers head-on, you can significantly reduce the chances of an Oracle Java audit disrupting your organization.